robertsonandrew/hugo-xyz/README.md

 ### 3. Dynamic Quote Banner

 This document outlines the architecture and implementation of the dynamic quote banner feature for the Hugo Blowfish theme.

 ---

+#### Data sources and author rules

+Quotes are generated at build time from API Ninjas and written to `data/quotes.json`:
+- Sources: `advice`, `dadjokes`, and `quotes` endpoints
+- Normalization:
+  - advice -> category: `advice`, author: empty
+  - dadjokes -> category: `dadjokes`, author: empty
+  - quotes -> category: `quotes`, author: meaningful from API
+- Display rule: the banner only shows an author for items with category `quotes`.

+---